NiketanG/Shipper/README.md

 ##### Instructions for installation of each module are given in respective directories  ([`shipper-web`](https://github.com/NiketanG/shipper-web), [`shipper-server`](https://github.com/NiketanG/shipper-server) & [`shipper-ml`](https://github.com/NiketanG/shipper-ml)).

+##### Shipper-Server
-- Install Dependencies and follow the installation procedures for all modules separately.
+- Install Dependencies
+- Configure Environment Variables
+- Create Database Migrations
 - Start the Shipper-server.

+##### Shipper-Server
+- Install Dependencies
-- Configure the Mapbox Tokens for Shipper-web.
+- Configure the Mapbox Tokens and API_URL environment variables for Shipper-web.
-- Start the Shipper-Web app.
+- Start Shipper-Web.
 - Open [http://localhost:3000](http://localhost:3000) in your browser to view the dashboard.

+##### Shipper-ML
+- Install dependencies for Shipper-ML.
+- Download the Pre-trained model.
+- Start the server and open [http://localhost:3000](http://localhost:3000) in your browser.

 ### Tech Stack